 Checking for Open Ports with NirSoft CurrPorts

-In case you find the Command Prompt solution too difficult – we present you with its simpler alternative.
-This is a tool that will display your currently opened ports (TCP or IP as well as UDP).
-You’ll also be able to see information about a specific process such as name, path, version info, and more.
+If you find the Command Prompt solution too tricky, a simpler alternative is to use NirSoft CurrPorts.
+This tool displays your currently opened ports (TCP or IP and UDP).
+You’ll also see information about a specific process, such as name, path, version info, etc.

 This tool has been around for quite a while and is available for Windows 10.
-You can find a download link at the bottom of this page.
+You can find the NirSoft Currports download link at Nirsoft’s website towards the bottom.

-- You can now see all details such as its Process Name, Process ID, State, etc.
+- You can now see all the process’ details such as its Process Name, Process ID, State, etc.

-Another way is to simply double-click on a process to see all of its details in a single window.
+Another way is to double-click on a process to see its details in a single window.

 Checking for Open Ports Using PortQry.exe